-One written assignment in an approved project relating to classroom music will be required by the end of the semester (50% of the marks), in length about 3,000 words, and in addition 2 musical assignments (50% of the marks) will be required during the last half of the course.
-There is scope for individual choice and students' personal interests and aptitudes in all assessment work.
+One written assignment in an approved project relating to classroom music will be required by the end of the semester (50% of the marks), in length about 3,000 words, and in addition various assignments (50% of the marks) will be required during the course.
+There is scope for individual choice and students' personal interests and aptitudes in the project.